-This section identifies free and low-cost resources as alternatives to Westlaw, Lexis Advance, and Bloomberg Law.
-You may use Westlaw, Lexis Advance, and Bloomberg Law while you are a student and over summer (with some restrictions), but you will lose access to them at some point after graduation.
+This section identifies free and low-cost resources as alternatives to Westlaw, Lexis, and Bloomberg Law.
+You may use Westlaw, Lexis, and Bloomberg Law while you are a student and over summer (with some restrictions), but you will lose access to them at some point after graduation.
 Please see the Summer and Post-Graduation Access tab for more information.

 The following resources are free for the general public and provide full-text access to legislation, cases, regulations, and other materials.
-Government websites usually provide access to legislation and regulations, while court websites may provide access to recent court decisions and documents.
+Government websites usually provide access to legislation and regulations, while court websites usually provide access to recent court decisions.

-Limitations of free resources may include its scope or extent of coverage (e.g., FDSys provides access to the United States Code going back only to 1994) and a lack of sophisticated research tools (e.g., no case annotations to the United States Code).
+Limitations of free resources may include their scope or extent of coverage (e.g., govinfo.gov provides access to the United States Code going back only to 1994) and a lack of sophisticated research tools (e.g., no case annotations to the United States Code).

 Paid databases may be the most cost-effective option to use in certain circumstances.
-For instance, if you are trying to find cases interpreting a statute, using either Westlaw or Lexis Advance will save you a significant amount of time compared to conducting research on other resources that do not provide Notes of Decisions/Case Notes or Citing References/Citing Decisions.
-Additionally, when determining whether a case is still good law, the citators available on Westlaw and Lexis Advance are still much more comprehensive and reliable compared to those on available with free or low-cost case law research resources.
+For instance, if you are trying to find cases interpreting a statute, using either Westlaw or Lexis will save you a significant amount of time compared to conducting research on other resources that do not provide Notes of Decisions/Annotations or Citing References/Citing Decisions.
+Additionally, when determining whether a case is still good law, the citators available on Westlaw and Lexis are still much more comprehensive and reliable compared to those available in free or low-cost case law research resources.